robinst/taglib-ruby/README.md

-Not all versions of TagLib get along with `clang++`, the default C++ compiler on OS X. To compile taglib-ruby's C++ extensions with a different compiler during installation, set the `TAGLIB_RUBY_CXX` environement variable.
+Not all versions of TagLib get along with `clang++`, the default C++ compiler on OS X. To compile taglib-ruby's C++ extensions with a different compiler during installation, set the `TAGLIB_RUBY_CXX` environment variable.

     TAGLIB_RUBY_CXX=g++-4.2 gem install taglib-ruby